sobkyayoub1-afk/Windows-XP-Transformation-Pack-for-macOS/README.md

 Handles XP-style Close, Minimize, and Maximize buttons

-Fully compatible with the ASCII taskbar
+Fully compatible with the  taskbar

 Updates dynamically when windows move, resize, or close